 - 124. Section 157(1)(a) of the SFO provides that the auditor shall lodge a written report with the SFC, as soon as reasonably practicable after it becomes aware of any "reportable matter".
 A reportable matter is defined in section 157(3) of the SFO as: - a. any matter which in the auditor's opinion adversely affects the financial position of the regulated entity to a material extent; or - b. a failure of the regulated entity to comply with any rules made under section 148, 149 or 151 of the SFO or a failure of the licensed corporation to comply with section 146 of the SFO or with any of the requirements of the FRR that apply to it. - 125.
 These are statutory obligations and this Part of the Practice Note provides the auditor with procedures to follow when such circumstances arise. - 126.
 Section 157(3) of the SFO includes a failure by the regulated entity to comply with any "prescribed requirement" as a "reportable matter".
 In addition to the requirements under any of the rules made under sections 148, 149 and 151 of the SFO, it also refers to the requirements under any of the rules made under section 152 of the SFO (provision of contract notes, receipts, statements of account and notifications by intermediaries and their associated entities).
-It should be noted that the requirements under any of the rules made under section 152 of the SFO are not included as "matters reportable by the auditor under section 157 of the SFO" in section 5 of the SEC if there is a failure of the regulated entity to comply with section 152 of the SFO.
+It should be noted that the requirements under any of the rules made under section 152 of the SFO are not included as "matters reportable by the auditor under section 157 of the SFO" in section 5 of the Securities and Futures (Accounts and Audit) Rules and therefore the auditor is not required to report to the SFC if there is a failure of the regulated entity to comply with section 152 of the SFO.